permafrost-dev/phpcsfixer-preset/README.md

 #### `DefaultRuleset`

-The default, opinionated Ruleset provided by this package.
+The default opinionated Ruleset provided by this package.

 #### `LaravelShiftRuleset`